Components inputs

 Radio

 Radio button group for selecting one option from mutually exclusive choices.
-Use when the user can see all options at once, typically with 2‑5 options.
+Use when the user can see all options at once (typically 2‑5 options).

 Radio

 Radio button group for selecting one option from mutually exclusive choices.
-Use when the user can see all options at once, typically with 2‑5 options.
+Use when the user can see all options at once (typically 2‑5 options).

 Use Cases